-Benzion Netanyahu, the father of former Israeli Prime Minister Benjamin Netanyahu, was a renowned Jewish historian whose field of expertise was the history of Jews in Spain.
+Benzion Netanyahu, the father of Israeli Prime Minister Benjamin Netanyahu, was a renowned Jewish historian whose field of expertise was the history of Jews in Spain.
 He authored several books on the subject of the Spanish Inquisition and Anusim.
 Benzion estimated that there are approximately 66 million Anusim in Diaspora.

 A recent genetic study of people from five Latin American countries revealed that at least a quarter of the population contained Jewish ancestry.
 However, according to DNA authorities, these numbers do not include many Latinos whose Jewish DNA has become hidden due to widespread intermarriage and assimilation.